medeirosgabriel/Data_Structure_Extra/README.md

-# Data Structure - Extra
+# Data Structure & Algorithms
 ## Some implementations regarding the studied data structures
+## Some search algorithms